 In about half an hour, you and your dog can complete a series of activities that will help curb challenging leash behavior.
 You will also have plenty of time to ask questions of our behavioral trainers, Alli Jerger and Danielle Bartz.

-We have two sessions planned for 2017!
+We have one more session planned for 2017!

 Date: Saturday, July 8, 2017